 Leaving the hospital can be a sign that a person is on the road to recovery or has reached a point where his or her care can be managed at home.
 Many people look forward to this and often consider it the beginning of a new chapter.

 Unfortunately, there are some people who cannot move forward as quickly as they would have hoped.
 For some patients, the 30 days after being released from the hospital can be a vulnerable and fragile period of time and many people develop or continue to experience adverse health conditions that jeopardize their recovery.
 This is referred to as post-hospital syndrome.

-According to a study on post-hospital syndrome, patients leaving the hospital face some amount of risk once they are out of a controlled environment, and these risks are preventable could be signs of hospital negligence.
+According to a study on post-hospital syndrome, patients leaving the hospital face some amount of risk once they are out of a controlled environment.
+These risks are preventable and could be signs of hospital negligence.

 For example, a person could be discharged prematurely.
 He or she may still be coping with an acute illness or injury that requires continued medical attention, but for a variety of potentially questionable reasons, doctors may still choose to release the patient.